-The Company is subject to Zakat in accordance with the regulations of the General Authority of Zakat and Income Tax ("GAZT").
+The Company is subject to Zakat in accordance with the Zakat, Tax and Customs Authority (formerly known as "the General Authority of Zakat and Income Tax") ("Authority" or "ZATCA").
 Provision for Zakat for the Company is charged to the statement of profit or loss and other comprehensive income.
 Additional amounts payable, if any, at the finalization of final assessments are accounted for in the period in which these are determined.

-The Company withholds taxes on transactions with non-resident parties and on dividends paid to foreign shareholders in accordance with GAZT regulations, which is not recognised as an expense being the obligation of the counterparty on whose behalf the amounts are withheld.
+The Company withholds taxes on transactions with non-resident parties and on dividends paid to foreign shareholders in accordance with ZATCA regulations, which is not recognised as an expense being the obligation of the counterparty on whose behalf the amounts are withheld.